US Monetary Policy Forum

 The USMPF is sponsored by the Initiative on Global Markets at the University of Chicago Booth School of Business.

-Jennifer Williams is the primary staff member supporting the USMPF.
+Peggy Eppink is the staff member supporting the USMPF.